Business Recovery Options: Administration vs Liquidation

 Licensed Oversight: Both processes are supervised by licensed insolvency professionals to guarantee fair treatment of creditors.

-Creditor Protection: Mechanisms are in place to maximize returns to creditors.
+Creditor Protection: Mechanisms are in place to maximise returns to creditors.

 How Insolvent Companies Can Navigate Financial Distress